nwsmkdev/apps/apps/openThreadApp/README.md

 The steps below take you through the minimal steps required to ping one emulated Thread device from another emulated Thread device.

-**NOTE** : Currently only nrf52xxx platform is supported for this application.
+**NOTE** : Currently only nrf52xxx platform & dwm1001 bsp is supported for this application.

 ## Building